AleksiAhtiainen/ai-sandbox/README.md

    # Publish VM-side commits (flake.lock bumps, config tweaks) back to
    # GitHub.
 The VM has no GitHub credentials and no signing key, so
-   # re-signing and pushing must happen on the host.
+   # re-signing and pushing must happen on the host:

    # On the host: fetch the VM's commits and review them before re-signing.
    cd ~/koski-share/koski-sandbox-host